mssalvatore/tmpwatcher/README.md

 ## Runing owwatcher

-This project can be run directly from this repository by running `python owwatcher/owwatcher.py` in the top level directory.

 If this project has been installed using pip, you can simply invoke `owwatcher`, assuming the installed script is in your $PATH.